LukeShortCloud/gameos-unlock/README.md

 A new "Desktop Mode" application will appear in Playtron GameOS to switch into the desktop environment.
 Once in Desktop Mode, there is a "Game Mode" desktop shortcut to switch back.

 #### Use the Mesa Drivers for NVIDIA

 > [!WARNING]
+> The Software Update feature in GameOS will no longer work with any of these OS modifications installed.
+All future operating system updates will need to be handled via the Containerfile instead.

+> [!WARNING]
 > This is highly experimental.
 [Performance of the NVK Vulkan driver in Mesa can be up to 4x slower](https://www.phoronix.com/review/mesa-252-nvk-nvidia).
 [DLSS is also not currently supported](https://gitlab.freedesktop.org/mesa/mesa/-/issues/12439).